AxelCCp/AxelCCp/README.md

   <br>

   <!-- ![](https://github.com/AxelCCp/images-my-git/blob/master/microserv2.PNG) <br> -->
-  ### ${\textsf{\color{#58D68D}Microservices with Spring Boot and Spring Cloud (relationships between tables pro level)}}$
+  ### ${\textsf{\color{#58D68D}Microservices with Spring Boot and Spring Cloud (relationships between microservices and tables, pro level)}}$

-  >Student system.
+  > :point_right: Student system.
 Microservices that use a shared MySQL database.
 Common library projects and a common project with the DAO, Service and Controller layers are used,  with generic programming, so that all microservices can use this common microservice.
 The communication is done mainly using relations between tables and minority with feign.   <br>
   >:small_blue_diamond: [Backend repository](https://github.com/AxelCCp/Za3_MICROSERVICIOS_ANGULAR_BACK)        <br>
   >:eyes: <b>[README](https://github.com/AxelCCp/Za3_MICROSERVICIOS_ANGULAR_BACK/blob/master/RESULTADO_FINAL.jpg)        </b>  <br>